FuelLabs/fuels-ts/docs/QUICKSTART.md

 ### 3. Modify the App.

-Inside the `frontend` folder let's add a code that interact with our contract.
+Inside the `frontend` folder let's add code that interacts with our contract.
 Read the comments to help you understand the App parts.

 Change the file `my-fuel-dapp/frontend/src/App.tsx` to: